-The payment of principal and interest in respect of the Senior Notes issued by EGF and all other moneys payable by EGF in relation to the issue by it of Senior Notes under or pursuant to the these Conditions has been unconditionally and irrevocably guaranteed by the Guarantor under the Guarantee.
-The obligations of the Guarantor under the Guarantee in respect of the Senior Notes issued by EGF are direct, unconditional, unsubordinated and (subject to the provisions of Clause 5 of the Guarantee) unsecured obligations of the Guarantor and rank pari passu among themselves and at least pari passu with the claims of the Guarantor's other unsecured and unsubordinated creditors save those whose claims are preferred solely by any bankruptcy, insolvency, liquidation or other similar laws of general application.
+The payment of principal and interest in respect of the Senior Notes issued by EGF and all other moneys payable by EGF in relation to the issue by it of Senior Notes under or pursuant to the these Conditions has been guaranteed by the Guarantor in accordance with the terms of the Guarantee.
+The obligations of the Guarantor under the Guarantee in respect of the Senior Notes issued by EGF are direct, unconditional, unsubordinated and (subject to the provisions of Clause 3 of the Guarantee) unsecured obligations of the Guarantor and rank pari passu amongst themselves and at least pari passu with the claims of the Guarantor's other unsecured and unsubordinated creditors save those whose claims are preferred solely by any bankruptcy, insolvency, liquidation or other similar laws of general application.